 There are a lot of laws to keep up with, and inadvertently breaking one can cost thousands of dollars.
 Even if you’re not in the wrong, you could end up having to defend yourself in court.

 Let’s say you run your online shop from home.
 You decide to have a sale to get rid of some excess stock and email all your past customers.
 When doing so, you might not consider whether they’ve agreed to email marketing from you, or you might accidentally include all your customer email addresses in the ‘to’ box.
 With one email you’ve breached privacy and unsolicited email laws.
 Having statutory liability cover may mean your defence costs are covered if one of your customers makes an official complaint, and you need to engage a lawyer.

 You can probably guess from the name that this is only relevant if you have employees, including permanent or seasonal help.

 If your business pays people to help tackle the workload either temporary or permanently, you officially have employees and are responsible for their wellbeing.
 Employer liability is one of the things you should look into more closely: if an employee makes a personal injury claim against your business, you may be covered for your defence.

 Q: What other business insurance options are there?

 There’s a lot to consider when you run a business and sometimes qualified help is needed.
-If you’re not sure what option is right for your business, Tower Insurance has a dedicated business insurance team who can help design a package that covers the risks unique to your specific business.
+If you’re not sure what option is right for your business, We can help design a package that covers the risks unique to your specific business.
 Get in touch today to see how they can help.